-Dee, the apartment manager at Barkley Estates (LIHTC), said the location of the subject's site is good because affordable housing is needed everywhere in Albany.
-She said the proposed bedroom mix is good because more one bedroom units are needed in the market, and she said the proposed rents are all reasonable.
-Overall, Dee said the subject should do well.
+Ramona, an apartment manager at Barkley Estates (LIHTC), said the location of the subject's site is good because the east side of Albany doesn't have much affordable housing at present.
+She said the proposed bedroom mix is reasonable, but having more three bedroom units might be nice.
+She said the proposed rents are very reasonable.
+Overall, Ramona said the subject should do very well.

-Tiffany, the apartment manager at Towering Pines (LIHTC), said the location of the subject's site is good because there will be a lot of traffic from prospective tenants.
-She said the proposed bedroom mix is good and the proposed rents are reasonable.
-Overall, Tiffany said the subject should do well.
+Fenice, an apartment manager at Bridges at Southlake (LIHTC) and Cove at Southlake (LIHTC), said the location of the subject's site is good because there is not any affordable housing on that side of Albany.
+She said the proposed bedroom mix is reasonable, but having more three bedroom units would be good.
+She said the proposed rents are good.
+Overall, Fenice said the subject should do great.